Hearty Red Lentil Dal With Chickpeas and Squash

 • Mix in the spinach until it starts to wilt and then stir in the coconut cream.
 Check the seasoning and adjust if necessary.

-• Garnish with fresh coriander leaves and a pinch red chilli flakes.
+• Garnish with fresh cilantro leaves and a pinch red pepper flakes.

 Slow cooker method